-Severe combined immunodeficiency (SCID) is the most serious form of primary immunodeficiency (PID) disorders, also known as inborn errors of immunity (IEI).
+Severe combined immunodeficiency (SCID) is the most serious form of primary immunodeficiency (PID) disorders.
+Inborn errors of immunity (IEI) include PID, and are a group of more than 550 potentially serious chronic medical conditions.

 Most infants with SCID are diagnosed within the first year of life and require a haematopoietic stem cell transplant (HSCT) to survive.
 Early diagnosis by newborn screening for SCID allows for HSCT to be undertaken before infections cause complications, that may be life threatening.